moneytrackio/tezos_client/README.md

 Tezos Client interracts with tezos nodes using RPC commands.

-## Requirements:
+## Requirements

-Tezos client requires liquidity to be installed in order to work properly.
+Tezos client requires SmartPy to be installed in order to work properly.
-For installing on linux, you can basically follow the steps coded in travis-script folder.
+To install it on Linux, you can basically follow the steps coded in travis-script folder.

 ## Dependency